PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 4. Update the model
 5. Re-render

-Note how deterministic and testable all this is, too.
+Note how deterministic, decoupled, and testable all this is, too!

 - Want to test a model update?
 Call `update` with a known model and message, and you should always get the same result.
 - Want to test the rendering?
 Give `view` a known model and you should get the same HTML representation every time.
+- Events/messages always and only ever go from the view back around to the update function.

-Our API is still nice and simple, and covers the requirements for a basic GUI app doesn't it?
-What else is there?
+Our API is still nice and simple, and at first glance, seems to cover all the requirements for a basic GUI app.

-> Note that this section is true for Tyrian, but is where Indigo begins to deviate from the traditional Elm architecture.
-This section is still worth understanding, but if you're specifically interested in Indigo, don't be surprised when you don't see this there.
+> Note that everything up to this point is true for Tyrian and Indigo, but this is where Indigo begins to deviate from the traditional Elm architecture.
+The up-coming concepts are still worth understanding even if you're particularly interested in Indigo.

 ### Need 5: Side effects

-Unfortunately our elegant little architecture won't be enough for anything beyond trivial applications.
-In the real world of web apps and GUIs, you need to be able to perform 'side effects'.
+Unfortunately our elegant little architecture won't be enough for anything beyond simple applications.
+A calculator, perhaps.

+In the real world of web apps and GUIs, you usually need to be able to perform 'side effects' in order to do more meaningful work.

 Side effects are anything that breaks out of your nice comfortable application loop and interacts with the outside world in some way.
 Examples include such activities as writing logs, making HTTP calls, calling JavaScript, and saving data to local storage.

 Ok, first question: _When_ are we going to want to do side effects?
-Instinctively you'd probably say "for example, when someone presses a button" or "as a result of some calculation".
+Instinctively you'd probably say something like "when someone presses a button" or "as a result of some calculation".

 In our current setup, pressing a button produces a `Msg`, so maybe we could generalise that to "after we process a message"?